Where is the 2018 Fall Meeting being held?

 Is there a registration process for childcare?

-Yes, AGU offers subsidized child services and online registration is now available.
+Yes, AGU offers subsidized child services; the online process is typically available in September.

 Please email any questions not addressed in the FAQs.